MarkPearlCoZa/Blog_General/_posts/2016-12-31-Seeing-Spaces.md

 * Conceptual Tools (Tinkering & Engineering)
 * Seeing Tools (Tinkering, Engineering & Science)

+## Move away from

-People need to work in a space that **moves them away from the kinds of non scientific thinking that you do when you can't see what you doing** and **moves them towards deeply understanding what they are doing**.
+People need to work in a space that **moves them away from the kinds of non scientific thinking that you do when you can't see what you doing**

+## Move towards

+People need to work in a space that **moves them towards deeply understanding what they are doing**.